david-abel/felix/README.md

 2. How Does Felix work?

----How To Run Felix---
+---(1) How To Run Felix---

-You must have python installed, and you must have a built in media player for .mid files (Quicktime will do just fine).
-Additionally, you must call felix.py from BASH, as there are hardcoded bash commands to manipulate files.
-To run Felix©, simply run felix.py by enterring the command "python felix.py" in Terminal.
+You must have python installed, and you must have a built in media player for .mid files (Quicktime 7 will do just fine - any newer versions are *not* equipped to playe MIDI files - I am currently working on a web version which will hopefully Winter 2014).

 Options: